entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/build-and-deploy.md

 13. Install your bundle in Kubernetes `kubectl create -f example-bundle.yaml`

+## Install the Bundle into an Application
-14. Log into the `App Builder`
+1. Log into the `App Builder`

-15. Select `Component Repository` in the upper right
+2. Select `Component Repository` in the upper right

-16. See your bundle and select install
+3. Find your bundle and select `Install`

-At this point the Entando platform will download and install your docker image and install the micro frontends into the Entando app.
-You can add those micro frontends to the page
+At this point the Entando platform will download and install the Docker image for your microservice and install the micro frontends into the Entando application.
+You can add those micro frontend widgets to the pages of your choice.